Things To Do In Gimmelwald Switzerland

 It is easy to see why so many people consider Gimmelwald and the surrounding Lauterbrunnen areas heaven on Earth.
 If you are heading to the area, makre sure you’ve also read my articles on the nearby towns and alternatives to Gimmelwald:

-For me, going to the Lauterbrunnen area of the Swiss Alps is simply breath taking…literally.
+So for me, going to the Lauterbrunnen area of the Swiss Alps is simply breathtaking…literally and figuratively.